 As far as using it for time-lapse it’s pretty darn good, although still not as good as taking photos using the Interval shooting Function and creating the time-lapse in post which I created a detailed tutorial on Here >>

 Now as far what is S&Q and How-To Use it, please check out this fantastic video courtesy of Mike Smith.
-I consider making a video tutorial myself, but Mike did such a phenomenal job in a very short period of time, so I would just refer to this video!
+I considered making a video tutorial myself, but Mike did such a phenomenal job in a very short period of time, so I would just refer you to this video!

 So as you can see the S&Q feature is quite powerful, but also a bit limiting at the same time.
 I would recommend using it for in camera time-lapse footage when you don’t have the time or desire to create it using the interval shooting function method.
 Please let me know if you have any questions and I will be happy to try and help you out.
 All the best, Jay